jiminliang/jiminliang.github.io/content/highlights/001-brain-fusion/index.md

 The above screening procedure eventually yielded 1800 patches, including 450 patches of each of the four types: simple scene with vehicle (simple-scene target), simple scene without vehicle (simple-scene non-target), complex scene with vehicle (complex-scene target), and complex scene without vehicle (complex-scene non-target).

 The experiment comprised two vehicle detection tasks respectively in simple scene and complex scene, totally lasted two hours including preparation work.
-The experimental paradigm is illustrated in [Fig. 1](#figure-Fig1).
 During the experiment, the participants were cued to perform a practicing block to adapt to the experimental environment and familiar with the experimental process before the experiment officially began.
 For each of the two tasks, 900 visual stimulus images containing two categories (450 targets and 450 non-targets) were partitioned into 30 sets of 30 images each for block design.
 In one block, the set of 30 images contained approximately 40\% to 60\% target images and were randomly permuted.
 The order of the blocks was also randomly permuted.
 The participants were asked to fully focus on vehicle detection when the monitor flashed the images of each stimulus for a period of 0.75 second during each block.
 A black crosshair was displayed in the center of the monitor for 0.75–1 second as the inter-stimulus interval between two adjacent images.
 At the end of each block, the participants made keystroke judgments about the number of target patches in the block.

 We acquired continuous EEG data using an ActiCHamp EEG system supplied by the Brain Products Company.
 Sixty-four channels including one reference channel (channel Iz) were positioned on the head according to the international standard 10-10 system.
 The EEG data were sampled at a rate of 1,000 Hz and the impedance of each electrode was kept below 5 k$\Omega$ prior to the beginning of recording.
 The raw EEG data were preprocessed offline in MATLAB using the EEGLAB toolbox (version 13.6.5b).